ryanArora/scrims/README.md

 # scrims

-A Discord bot to manage scrims for competetive games.
+A Discord bot to manage scrims for competitive games.